Language selection

 • (b) an offence punishable on summary conviction.

-(3) Everyone who commits an offence under subsection (1) or (2) is guilty of
+(3) A person who contravenes subsection (1) is guilty of

 • (a) an indictable offence and liable to imprisonment for a term of not more than five years; or